blankly-finance/blankly-docs/content/en/metrics/metrics.md

 **Note: We highly recommend backtesting and using the built-in Blankly metrics to measure performance before putting any amount of money towards your model**

-This page details a little bit more about what metrics Blankly provides, what their purposes are, and how you can get up and using them as soon as possible.
+This page details a bit more about what metrics Blankly provides, what their purposes are, and how you can get up and using them as soon as possible.

 *As always, if you have any metrics that you'd like to be added, or an implementation for one, we'd love a PR!*